Plumsail/documents-docs/source/flow/how-tos/documents/batch-convert-docx-to-pdf.rst

 Then I need to check all the items received on the first step.
 For this, I use **Apply to each** cycle.
 I use **Get File Content** action from the standard SharePoint connector to get the file content and pass it to Plumsail action **Convert DOCX to PDF**.

-After converting I save the new PDF to PDFs folder in my SharePoint tenant and I use the available dynamic values from **Get Items** action to name each file.
+After converting, I save the new PDF to PDFs folder in my SharePoint tenant and I use the available dynamic values from **Get Items** action to name each file.
 Check it out

 .. image:: ../../../_static/img/flow/how-tos/batch-convert-docx-to-pdf-apply-to-each.png
    :alt: Microsoft Flow